Skjesper/15-puzzle/README.md

 - Click-to-move tile mechanics
 - Randomize button to shuffle the puzzle
 - Win detection with congratulations message
+- Update the config file to decide if you want more rows or columns.

 Enjoy solving the puzzle!